free-drones/rise_drones/doc/source/SEN_API.rst

 - Data Publish-socket for bigger data structures, e.g. photos

-Available commands are described in :ref:`ssscontrolAPI`.
+Available commands are described in :ref:`sencontrolAPI`.

 The socket ports for non CRM operations are described below.
 In CRM operations the CRM will present the ip and Ctrl-Reply-socket port for